 Alligator Creek is easily located in the point that divides the two ‘wings’ of Lake Rowell.
 The point is devoid of the characteristic Bald Cypress bordering 99% of the lake.
 Instead, there is a sandbar jutting out into the water and the land is covered with a combination of Water Primrose and several species of willow, including the Coastal Plains Willow.

 From Lake Rowell, Alligator Creek separates farmland on the North and wetland forest on the South.
 The 20′-25′ creek is a mixture of tannin and silt and varies in depth from inches to maybe 2′.
 The flow is slow as we paddle against it heading ‘upstream’.
 The banks provide a contrast in vegetation.
-On the farmland bank is a mixture common field weeds and shrubs that include Water Primrose, Trailing Blackberry, Wood Sorrel and Hairy Cowpea among others.
-The forested side presents us with several species of ferns, grasses, dollarweed and Colocasia.
-Both banks have an assortment of Gum, Maple, Willows, Oaks and Elm, many leaning overhead creating a nice shady canopy.
+On the farmland bank side is a mixture of common field weeds and shrubs that include Water Primrose, Trailing Blackberry, Wood Sorrel, and Hairy Cowpea among others.
+The forested side presents us with several species of ferns, grasses, dollarweed, and Colocasia.
+Both banks have an assortment of Gum, Maple, Willows, Oaks, and Elm, many leaning overhead creating a nice shady canopy.